Stephen Hoyle

-Stephen Hoyle (born 6 November 1992) is an English professional footballer.
+Stephen Hoyle (born 6 November 1992) is an English professional footballer who plays as a forward for Cooks Hill United.
+He is also head coach of A-League Women club Newcastle Jets.

 Hoyle has played in four different confederations, at clubs in England and Scotland in Europe, New Zealand in Oceania, Australia in Asia, and Canada in North America.

 Club career

 Early career

 As a youngster, Hoyle trained at England's FA Academy and with his hometown club Barnsley.
 He also spent time with the Doncaster Rovers youth side and at the University of Stirling in Scotland.
 He was converted from a defender to a midfielder during his earlier career.

 Hoyle's first stint abroad was in New Zealand with Napier City Rovers and Hawke's Bay United, where he scored a goal in the New Zealand Football Championship playoffs.
 He then joined Canadian side Toronto Lynx in the Premier Development League, effectively an American fourth division, in 2013.
 He appeared in five matches for the club, tallying two assists without scoring, and underwent a trial with Toronto FC under then-manager Ryan Nelsen, a New Zealander.